 If you answered with No to most of the questions, You have an Indian Male privilege.

 You can apply the template with different questions about other kinds of privileges.
-Maybe think about the ways how religion or racial privilege can hurt society?
+Maybe think about the ways how religion or racial benefit can hurt society?

 What should you do now?

 Once you have checked your privileges, what should you do?
 People often get defensive if someone reminds them of their privileges.
-But, You don’t need to be defensive or feel guilty about your privilege because remember, the privilege was given to you by society.
+No need to be defensive or feel guilty about it because remember, the privilege was given to you by society.

-Having the privilege and choosing to not push back against your privilege are two different things.
+Having the privilege and choosing to not push back against it are two different things.
 You need to challenge the oppressive systems to promote social justice.
 So what should you do?

 - Listen to people who are not as privileged as you.